FlightControl-User/x16-flash/README.md

   5. Are the **JP1 jumper pins open** on the **VERA board**?
   6. Have you understood why the JP1 jumper pins need to be closed and when it will be asked to close them?
   7. Have you understood why the JP1 jumper pins need to be opened again when the VERA memory has been updated?
+  8. if you don't have any electronics experience, **have you practiced** to place a JP1 jumper cap on the JP1 jumper pins, and remove it, with the CX16 board powered off?

 ## 1.4.2 Internal CX16 SMC update checklist: